rockca/hardDeploy/README.md

 });
 ```

 Since the diamond standard has no builtin mechanism to make the deployment of Diamond with function execution, the Diamond when deployed is actually deployed through a special contract, the `Diamantaire` (see code [here](solc_0.7/diamond/Diamantaire.sol)) that act as factory to build Diamond.
-It uses deterministic deployment for that so, it is transparently managed by hardhat-deploy.
+It uses deterministic deployment for that so, it is transparently managed by `hardhat-deploy`.
 It also embed the implementation of the builtin facet, removing the need to have different instances of each live.

 <!-- The Diamantaire also support the deterministic deployment of Diamonds.
 An extra field can be passed to the Diamond deployment options : `deterministicSalt`.
 It has to be a non-zero 32bytes string (in hex format).